thuaduc/check24-challenge-holiday/README.md

 |                      |               | TWINROOM             | R             |           |               |
 |                      |               | VILLA                | S             |           |               |

-into 1 column called **mtr**
+The column called **mtr**, which now contains the decoded value that was previously stored across the three columns: **mealtype**, **roomtype**, and **oceanview**.
+By consolidating this information into a single column, we have reduced the file size and improved overall performance.

 | mtr | example                                 |
 | --- | --------------------------------------- |
 | AAT | ACCORDINGDESCRIPTION + APARTMENT + TRUE |
 | ... | ...                                     |

-The total size of the csv file was reduced from approximately 20GB to 14GB, while all the information remained.
+By merging redundant columns and optimizing the data structure, the size of the CSV file has been significantly reduced.
+The file size has been reduced from around 20GB to 14GB, while preserving all the necessary information.
+This reduction in file size helps to save storage space and potentially improves the performance of data operations.

 ### Backend

-I used Springboot and Model-View-Controller to build an API service with HTTPs methods like get, post, delete method.
-The Frontend client will interact with Controller part, while Service part holds all the logic of the backend and the Repository part interact directly with a database.
+I used Spring Boot and the Model-View-Controller (MVC) architectural pattern to build an API service that supports HTTP methods such as GET, POST, and DELETE.
+The frontend client interacts with the Controller, which handles the user requests and responses.
+The Service layer contains all the business logic of the backend application, while the Repository layer interacts directly with the database to perform data operations.

 ### Frontend

-Inspired by the default frontend, I implemented a ReactJs App.
-With MUI I was able to create a modern, responsive UI.
-I reused some components and functions from the given code, and improved them with attributes like BorderRadius, BoxShadow, ...
+Inspired by the default frontend, I developed a ReactJS application.
+By utilizing Material-UI (MUI), I was able to create a modern and responsive user interface (UI).
+I took advantage of the existing codebase and reused certain components and functions.
+Additionally, I enhanced these components by incorporating attributes such as BorderRadius and BoxShadow, which improved the visual appeal and added visual effects to elements within the UI.

 ## Features

-My web application includes the following features:
+My web application has the following features:

-- Users can search for a list of all hotels that match the search query.
+- Users can search for hotels that match their query.
-- Users can view all offers from the chosen hotel.
+- Users can see the offers available at a - chosen hotel.
-- Users can add offers to Card
+- Users can add offers to their cart.
-- Users can view all added offers in Cart, and also removes them
+- Users can view and remove offers from their cart.